jckrft/mood/README.md

 ### MVP

-*Incorporate MET Museum’s API
+* Incorporate MET Museum’s API
-*Create the page layout using HTML & Javascript
+* Create the page layout using HTML & Javascript
-*Style using CSS & Flex Box
+* Style using CSS & Flex Box
-*Choose moods and reder those options to the page with a drop down
+* Choose moods and reder those options to the page with a drop down
-*Add a media query/breakpoint for mobile question
+* Add a media query/breakpoint for mobile question

 ### Post-MVP
-*Add a second API for films to include a film suggestion, as well *Animated color changing background.
+* Add a second API for films to include a film suggestion
+* Animated color changing background.